Making sales is important… but getting paid is crucial!

 Step 4: Collecting unpaid invoices

-Hopefully this step is not required, but is inevitably sometimes necessary!
+Hopefully this step is not required, but sometimes it is inevitably necessary!

 Asking for money is never comfortable.
-These email templates will provide you with the words to use to follow up with your client for payment.
+These debt recovery email templates will provide you with the words to use to follow up with your client for payment.
+Each template is designed to encourage prompt payment while maintaining professionalism, helping you preserve your client relationships even during difficult conversations.